jayqi/python-find-project-root-cookbook/README.md

 Simple and short code examples to find the root directory of your project in different ways.
 This can be useful in projects where you are reading or writing data to directories inside your project directory.
 All examples return a [`pathlib.Path`](https://docs.python.org/3/library/pathlib.html) object.

+To use, just copy and paste one of the examples into your project.
+Make any adjustments as needed or desired.
+These examples are all fairly straightforward and generally have no external dependencies.
 All code in this repository is licensed under the [MIT No Attribution (MIT-0) License](./LICENSE) and can be used without attribution.

-If for some reason you prefer a take on a dependency instead of copy-pasting a small amount of code, see these packages: [pyprojroot](https://github.com/chendaniely/pyprojroot), [rootpath](https://github.com/grimen/python-rootpath)
+If for some reason you prefer to take on a dependency or to have a function resolve a bunch of criteria automagically, see these packages as alternatives: [pyprojroot](https://github.com/chendaniely/pyprojroot), [rootpath](https://github.com/grimen/python-rootpath)

 ## Cookbook